What You Need To Know

 Which is cool.

-We're aiming for a regenerative Aotearoa, and circular business models are one way to get there.
+We're aiming for a regenerative Aotearoa, and circular economy models are one way to get there, alongside other approaches (see below).

-The first economic model Co-Founder Juhi Shareef came across which offered an effective, modern context for the circular economy was the doughnut, developed by acclaimed economist and author, Kate Raworth (see right).
+The first economic model Co-Founder Juhi Shareef came across which offered an effective, modern context for the circular economy was the doughnut, developed by acclaimed economist and author, Kate Raworth (see left).

 Juhi worked with soil scientist, linguist and Moonshot Advisor Teina Boasa-Dean to bring an indigenous context to the doughnut model.
 Teina not only translated the doughnut into Te Reo Māori, but reimagined it from an indigenous worldview.